 “Nell and I never set much store by possessions, but yes…some of them,” Hilda whispered, licking suddenly dry lips.
-“Presents from Nell over the years, some of the things in those boxes, photos…..”
-She looked down at her hands and the nun’s eyes followed.
+“Presents from Nell over the years, some of the things in those boxes, photos…” She looked down at her hands.
+The nun’s eyes followed.
 The seal rings!
 Hilda touched the one on her left hand.
 “And this, which you already know about!
 How will I do it, Mother?
 How?”

 Her voice was a despairing whisper and Mother Abbess’s hand reached out to squeeze hers.
 “Don’t worry about it, sweetheart.
 Strength will be given.
 Anything you find too hard to give up – like the ring - you bring with you and we work on it together.
 We all know how difficult it is.
 We all had something that was too precious to offer.”

 Hilda’s face was sombre, her throat tight, and silence settled as she fought her emotions.
 “I've been thinking about this recently.
 There are two things I want to give you this Christmas.
 It will be hard, so hard, but if I do it now, I may have learned to be without them by the time I enter.
 They’re two of my most treasured possessions...”
 She faltered.
 When she continued, Mother Abbess heard the suppressed tears.
-“But you may have to wait awhile… until I've plucked up the courage to hand them over.
+“But you may have to wait awhile, until I've plucked up enough courage.
 In fact, I may well need your help to do it.”

-After a few moments, however, Hilda moved out of that warm embrace, knowing she must not learn to depend too much on this woman, for she would soon be her Superior.
+After a few moments, however, Hilda moved out of that warm embrace, knowing she must not learn to depend too much on this loving woman, for she would soon be her Superior.
 She slid the other package over and Mother Abbess, recognising courage and dignity when she saw them, said nothing.
-Instead, she returned to her seat, peeled off the gold ribbon and star-strewn paper to find a green, leather-bound book without a title.
+She returned to her seat, peeled off the gold ribbon and star-strewn paper.
+Inside was a green, leather-bound book without a title.
 Curious, Mother Abbess flicked through the crisp, cream pages and saw they were filled with Hilda’s elegant, flowing handwriting.
-Startled, she stopped at one page, read it, then turned to another and another.
-Each and every page held quotations from novels, poems, prayers, biographies, the Bible, and many other places.
+Startled, she stopped at one page, read it, turned to another, then another.
+Each and every page held quotations from novels, poems, prayers, biographies, the Bible, and many other sources.